- Who We Are

 - research-based information on effective practices for children with disabilities.

-Our special focus is children and youth (birth to age 22).
-Anyone can use our services—families, educators, administrators, journalists, students.
+Our special focus has been on children and youth with disabilities (birth to age 22).

 IEPs (individualized education programs)